 Gigabit Ethernet Alliance

-The Gigabit Ethernet Alliance (GEA) is an open forum whose purpose
+The Gigabit Ethernet Alliance (GEA) is an open forum whose purpose is to promote

 industry cooperation in the development of Gigabit Ethernet.